MidoriSusanna/Amigurumi-Andes/README.md

 - I recreated the 404 file in a different folder (home/templates/home) to see if the location of the template html file was the issue.
 - I tried changing the html of the 404 file to a simple h1 element to see if the HTML of the 404 file was causing the issue.

+**None of the above steps have managed to clear the 500 error issue.**

 Google Lightouse reports a 500 error with the robots.txt file.
 The file is present in the root directory of my website.

+- I tried to upload both files to AWS to see if the browser would find the file.

 **None of the above steps have managed to clear the 500 error issue.**